ShubhadeepSadhukhan1993/fastSF/README.md

 5. HDF5
 6. H5SI

-You can find a python script and all the instructions to install these libraries in our group website [Click Here] (http://turbulencehub.org/index.php/codes/tarang/installing-tarang/).
+The instructions to download and install these libraries are provided in the following website [Click Here] (http://turbulencehub.org/index.php/codes/tarang/installing-tarang/).

 ##  Installation Procedure
 Go into the "src" folder from terminal and run the command "make".
 An executable named "Kolmogorov41.out" will be created inside the "src" folder.